-Operational risks and controls across the Bank are documented and updated regularly.Each business and operations group in the Bank has business operational risk managers within the group.
-ORMG along with these managers facilitates the business and operation groups for carrying out risk and control self-assessments on a periodic basis as per the plan approved by the ORMC.
+Operational risks and controls across the Bank are documented and updated regularly.
+Each business and operations group in the Bank has business operational risk managers within the group.
+The business and operations groups carry out risk and control self-assessments which is reviewed by ORMG.
+The periodicity of risk and control self-assessments is determined as per the plan approved by the ORMC.
 Risk mitigation plans are monitored to ensure timely mitigation of risks.
 Internal controls are tested by Internal Audit Group in the Bank.
 The testing results are incorporated in the operational risk assessment.
 The Bank has a comprehensive Product and Process Approval framework along with the detailed operating guidelines for effective new product and process risk management.
-As per the framework, Bank has constituted a Product and Process Approval Committee.
-The role of PAC is to assess the processes pertaining to product/product variant from the business and operational perspective, examine the feasibility of system requirements for supporting the product/process and ascertain that adequate risk mitigation, legal and compliance measures are considered.
-All the new products and processes including modifications thereof are reviewed by the control groups such as risk, compliance, legal and audit, prior to being placed before the Committee for approval.
+As per the framework, the Bank has constituted a Product and Process Approval Committee (PAC).
+The role of PAC would be to assess the processes pertaining to products or product variants from the business and operational perspective, examine the feasibility of system requirements for supporting the product/process and ascertain that adequate risk mitigation and legal & compliance measures are considered based on the detailed product note.